-BAPS Yogiji Maharaj hospital: In addition to the modern line of treatment, the hospital also proudly hosts a ‘Nirmaya’ center that renders traditional and alternative therapies such as Ayurveda, Panchkarma, Homoeopathy, Naturopathy, Acupressure and Acupuncture.
+BAPS Yogiji Maharaj hospital: In addition to the modern line of treatment, the hospital also proudly hosts a ‘Nirmaya’ center that renders traditional and alternative therapies such as Ayurveda, Panchkarma, Homoeopathy, Yoga.

 The Ayurveda Wing at BAPS Yogiji Maharaj Hospital